akash-network/docs/guides/deploy/README.md

 * Infrastructure automation engineers that want to explore decentralized cloud.
 * Anyone who wants to get a feel for the current state of the decentralized cloud ecosystem.

+We encourage to take a look at [Variables guide](../variables.md) to understand usage of environment variables as well cli flags.

 You'll need to know information about the network you're connecting your node to.
 See [Choosing a Network](/guides/version.md) for how to obtain any network-related information.

 Make sure to have Akash client installed on your workstation, check [install guide](/guides/install.md) for instructions.